-Much of the recent work analyzing the structure of shared variability in large neural populations (both linear and nonlinear) has been performed on activity recorded from primary visual cortex (V1), where sensory-driven neural responses to drifting gratings are relatively well understood.
-In this context, shared variability in V1 responses has been modeled using a single additive latent variable that modulates neural activity across the entire population [6, 11], and subsequently modeled using a multiplicative latent variable that acts as a gain on the stimulus-driven response [5].
-More recently, the "affine" model of Lin et al. [8] - and the related multi-gain model of Arandia-Romero et al. [12] - combined both additive and multiplicative latent variables to account for neural variability, which described more of the population response than either latent variable alone.
-However, in all cases restrictive assumptions were necessary to fit these models, and as a result, it is currently unclear whether any of the proposed models are the best model of population response variability in V1, or simply the best under these assumptions.
-For example, it is possible that another form of nonlinear interaction between the stimulus response and latent variables would be more appropriate than a multiplicative gain, or that multiple gain terms should be included [10].
+A large fraction of the recent work analyzing the structure of shared variability in large neural populations (both linear and nonlinear) has been performed on activity recorded from primary visual cortex (V1), where sensory-driven neural responses to drifting gratings are relatively well understood.
+In this context, shared variability in V1 responses has been modeled using a single additive latent variable that modulates neural activity across the entire population [9, 14], and also modeled using a multiplicative, rather than additive, latent variable that acts as a gain on the stimulus-driven response [8].
+More recently, the "affine" model of Lin et al. (2015) - and the related multi-gain model of Arandia-Romero et al. (2016) - combined both additive and multiplicative latent variables to account for neural variability, which described more of the population response than either latent variable alone.
+However, fitting multiplicative latent variables is non-trivial, and thus far restrictive assumptions have been used to fit these models to data.
+As a result, it is currently unclear whether any of the proposed models are the best model of population response variability in V1, or simply the best under these assumptions.
+For example, it is possible that another form of nonlinear interaction between the stimulus response and latent variables would be more appropriate than a multiplicative gain, or that multiple gain terms should be included [13].

-To address these questions, we introduce a general nonlinear latent variable modeling framework that uses autoencoder neural networks to infer latent variables.
-We first show how the autoencoder can be used as a general nonlinear latent variable model, which models arbitrary nonlinear interactions between the latent variables.
+To address these questions, we introduce a general nonlinear latent variable modeling framework that infers latent variables by transforming the high-dimensional neural activity into a low-dimensional set of latent variables through the use of neural networks.
+In the simplest case, when this transformation is a linear projection, and a separate linear projection maps the latent variable activity to the predicted neural activity, the resulting model is closely related to PCA and FA [21].
+When these transformations are nonlinear, the result is a general nonlinear latent variable model, which can model arbitrary nonlinear interactions between the latent variables.
 We then show how this framework can be modified to include the affine model, and extended to create a generalized version of the affine model with an arbitrary number of additive and multiplicative latent variables.
-By fitting these two classes of nonlinear latent variable models to population recordings from anesthetized monkey V1, we find that the population response variability is surprisingly well described by the affine model, where one multiplicative and one additive latent variable can generally capture most of the variance of the more general models.
+By fitting these two classes of nonlinear latent variable models to population recordings from anesthetized monkey V1, we find that the population response variability is well described by the affine model, where one multiplicative and one additive latent variable can generally capture most of the variance of the more general models.
 We also fit these models to population recordings from awake macaque prefrontal cortex (PFC), and find that, unlike anesthetized V1, the affine model is not sufficient to capture most of the shared variability.
 Thus, this novel approach to fitting nonlinear latent variable models provides a new means to compare constrained latent variable models to more general models of population response variability, and takes a step towards elucidating the nonlinear computations that underlie neural activity.